cube-drone/rt0/players-guide/src/player/combat.md

 Some rooms are large, these are represented by a 5x5 grid.

 Some rooms are cramped, these are represented by a 1x1 grid. (_Which is, notably, just a single square.
 Sorry, ranged abilities!_)

+### What Happens when an Adversary Gets to Move?

+Unless otherwise specified, an Adversary will:
+* Move towards the nearest Player.
+* if they are in the same Zone as a player, they won't move at all.

+* A **Strategic** Adversary can use their move however the GM wants.

 ## Shield